 - Spring/Summer edition with seasonal crafts and recipes.

 - Proudly ad-free.

-- A5 size (14.8 x 21cm / 5.8 x 8.3inches)
+- A5 size (14.8 x 21cm / 5.8 x 8.3 inches)

-Highlights from this magazine
+Some highlights from this magazine

 - Colours that Heal: harnessing the power of plants to dye therapeutic cloth.
 Discover how to dye your own scarf with plants, using an alternative dyeing method to my usual soya milk process.